drew-beckmen/ruby-expense-tracker/README.md

 # Ruby CLI Expense Tracking App
-A Ruby CLI application that allows users to track and analyze their expenses.
+A Ruby CLI application that allows users to track and analyze their expenses!

 ## Authors
 * Drew Beckmen (drew.beckmen@yale.edu)